 Arizona is visited by tourists from all over the world looking to see the vibrant, dramatic landscapes for themselves.

-More than just a place of natural beauty, Arizona is also home to a wealth of excellent colleges and universities that now offer video game design schools worth looking into.
+More than just a place of natural beauty, Arizona is also home to a wealth of excellent colleges and universities that now offer video game schools worth looking into.

 What are Arizona’s Best Game Design Schools?